*82

 Psycho Dynamics

 Twenty years ago – Minnesota in my accent, California fresh on my driver’s license.
-My head’s hung low over my graduate psychology book, peeking at the other students from in between my bangs.
+My head’s hung low over my graduate psychology book, peeking at three particular women from in between my bangs.
 While I stammer and flail like the other students, they twirl skills like batons in front of the class, leave chatting with the professor, read Klein and Bion like it’s Dr. Seuss.

 I reason that their ease with the therapy skills on the back of my note cards make them ripe for best friendship.
 They see me rocking, shushing and bouncing my loneliness and invite me to hang out.
 Ravenous for connection, I pounce on the contract for their friendship, skimming over the fine print.